antidanyar/academic/content/papers.md

 + Experimental evidence against verb-stranding VP ellipsis in Russian\
  w/ Pavel Rudnev (HSE), submitted [[paper pdf](vvpePaper.pdf)]

-+ Pseudo-ABA patterns and the generative power of Nanosyntax\
-  submitted for a volume on Nanosyntax [[paper pdf](nanoPaper.pdf)]

 ### Peer-reviewed journals and proceedings

-  + Two agreement affixes in Russian exhortatives: not what they seem\
-  Accepted with major revisions, Morphology [[paper pdf](exhortPaper.pdf)]

   + Non-finite clauses and root modality: a view from Russian
   ConSOLE31 Proceedings, 2023 [[paper pdf](console31.pdf)]